How to use the `macro` tag in AnQiCMS to define reusable content display components and improve template efficiency?

 {{ 宏名称(值1, 值2, ...) }}

-It is worth noting that,macroThe internal scope is independent, it can only access variables passed in as parameters.
-This meansmacroMore pure, it will not accidentally modify or depend on other variables in the external environment, thereby enhancing its reusability and stability.
+It is worth noting that,macroThe scope is independent, it can only access variables passed in through parameters.
+This meansmacroMore pure, it will not unexpectedly modify or depend on other variables in the external environment, thereby enhancing its reusability and stability.

-Actual case: Construct a reusable article card component
+Actual case: Build a reusable article card component

-Our website homepage, category list page, and search results page all need to display article summaries.
-Each summary includes a title, thumbnail, description, and link.
-If there is nomacroWe may need to repeat the similar article card HTML structure on each page.macroWe can operate like this:
+Assuming our website homepage, category list page, and search results page all need to display article summaries, each summary includes the title, thumbnail, description, and link.
+If there is nomacroWe may need to rewrite the similar article card HTML structure on each page.
+WithmacroWe can operate like this:

-1. Create macro filesTo better organize the code, we can put allmacroDefine it separately in a file, for example, in/template/你的模板目录/partial/Create a folder and name it_macros.html[en] of the file.
+1. Create a macro fileTo better organize the code, we can put allmacroDefine separately in a file, for example, in/template/你的模板目录/partial/Create a folder and name it_macros.html.

 In_macros.htmlDefine an article card inmacro: